 Just pronouncing macaroon makes us want to roll the “r” like we do in Scotland – and it’s no coincidence that us Scots are proud of the Scottish Macaroon bar: it’s particularly sweet since the fondant inside is primarily sugar and potato (trust the Scots to think of that one!) and coated with a thin layer of chocolate and coconut.
 I wonder if Catherine de Medici’s successor, Mary Queen of Scots as French queen brought it in her year-long reign as Queen of France?

-Last Christmas I adapted the large traditional bar to make these mini Scottish Macaroon bar snowballs.
-If you want to see the real thing, head over to Christina Conte’s blog at Christina’s Cucina to see how to make the real McCoy bars!
+Last Christmas I adapted the large traditional sugary bar to make these mini Scottish Macaroon bar snowballs.
+If you want to see the real thing, head over to Christina Conte’s recipe at Christina’s Cucina.

 To puzzle us further, there’s yet another exception to the rule of almonds and coconut: there are plenty of macaroon recipes outside of France which use pie crust or pastry as a base and the macaroon reference is a mixture of coconut and/or almond toppings.
 For example, see this recipe for macaroon jam tarts.

 So before the confusion spreads any further between such differences between macarons and macaroons, let’s nip it in the bud.
 In all their varying forms, the macaroon refers to the coconut confection; the macaron today – unless a regional version is mentioned – refers to the Parisian or Gerbet macaron – the shiny, dainty version.
 Just don’t forget its frilly foot, otherwise it’s not a Parisian macaron.

 Now it’s over to you to spread the word.